pencil2d/pencil/docs/build_mac.md

 ### From App Store (Recommended)

-- Go to Xcode's [App store link](https://itunes.apple.com/ca/app/xcode/id497799835) and click the **View in Mac App Store** button.
+- The easiest way to install Xcode is via [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835).
+Installing Xcode will also install all the necessary tools to build your Mac app.
-- Press the `install` button in your App Store application and wait for the installation to complete.
-At the moment Xcode 8's package size is 4.3GB, so it normally takes quite a while to install.
+- At the time of writing Xcode 10's package size is 5.9GB, so it normally takes quite a while to install.
 - Once installed, you can find Xcode in Launchpad or by navigating to `/Applications/Xcode.app`.

 ### Command-line method